martinchichi/automation-framework/Jenkins_Configuration.md

 Attaching Exception Images to Reports
 -------------------------------------
-Failed any step on pupose, let's say change any locator.
+Failed any step on purpose, let's say change any locator.
 After execute Jenkins, on the Cucumber reports, an attached image of the related error is shown.

 Targeting & Triggering Individual Test Suites